 If you need to overhaul your strategy, here’s how you can improve your email unsubscribe rate:

 The term “bounce” refers to an email that could not be delivered, whether because of temporary delivery issues or permanent problems with the contact.

 Whether the email experienced a hard or soft bounce, your bounce rate is the percentage of subscribers who did not receive your message in their inbox.
-We found an average bounce rate of 0.8%.
+Your bounce rate should stay below 0.2%.

 If your bounce rate is above the average bounce rate, here’s what you can do to improve:

 Poor email deliverability can have disastrous results for your email marketing program.
 If your deliverability gets bad enough, you can even wind up on blacklists and not able to send email at all.
 Even if your deliverability issues aren’t that extreme, poor deliverability can still reduce your open rates and ultimately your conversions because your emails won’t land in your subscribers’ inboxes.

 Poor engagement, being marked as spam, and bounces will all bring down your deliverability.

 If you see poor engagement, here’s how to improve your email deliverability:

 While these benchmarks can show you where and how your email marketing can be improved, you can also learn a lot by comparing your own email marketing metrics over the same period of time.